-(that's not an ellipsis but three actual dots) to subscribe for all Viinex 3.3 events of type RtpStats from all objects, and actually from all Viinex 3.3 instances connected to the same WAMP realm.
+(that's not an ellipsis but three actual dots) to subscribe for all Viinex 3.1 events of type RtpStats from all objects, and actually from all Viinex 3.1 instances connected to the same WAMP realm.

-The payload, i.e. the body of event, is sent by Viinex 3.3 as the first positional parameter for the event, - and that parameter has the format of
+The payload, e.g. the body of event, is sent by Viinex 3.1 as the first positional parameter for the event, - and that parameter has the format of